Bilalh/Tagger/Readme.md

 Prerequisites
 -------------
-* Only tested on the latest Mac OSX 10.9 release, should work on 10.8.
-Untested on 10.10
+* Only tested on the latest Mac OS X 10.10 release, should work on 10.9.
 * 64 bit only
 * The app is not code signed.
 To open the app for the first time, right click on it and choose `Open`.